 Just a few minutes walk from Downtown Tempe’s Mill Avenue is The Yard Tempe.
 The Yard is a revamped warehouse space on First Street and Farmer Avenue.
-It is home to Culinary Dropout, an expansive gastropub with a cool come-as-you-are vibe.
-Their oversized patio is a destination unto itself with a well-stocked bar, cornhole games, ping pong tables and live music on the weekends – all illuminated by twinkling lights.
+It is home to Culinary Dropout, an expansive gastropub with a cool come-as-you-are vibe with an oversized patio with cornhole games, firepits and ping pong tables.
 They serve a rotating selection of beers, from classics to Arizona brews.
-Their inventive lunch, dinner and weekend brunch menu ranges from meatloaf to a kale and sweet corn salad.
+Their inventive lunch, dinner and weekend brunch menu ranges from meatloaf to pretzels and fondue.
 And, it’s hard to resist hand-crafted cocktails with names such as “Pistols at Dawn” and the “Smashed Irishman.”